Short Term Business Loans

 Before you submit your application, it’s important you’re aware of the common mistakes that could see your application rejected.
 This could include:

-Frequent changes to your business structure: Lenders will ask to see your current business structure, so if your business has undergone multiple reconstructions you could have your application rejected.
+• Frequent changes to your business structure.
+If your business has undergone multiple reconstructions you could have your application rejected.

-No loan purpose: Once you submit your application, you will be asked to specify the purpose of the loan.
+• No loan purpose.
 If you don’t have a business plan that demonstrates what you intend to use the loan for, your lender may see this as a red flag.

-Borrowing too much: As your lender determines your borrowing capacity, they will look into your business account details, so if you’re asking for more than you can afford, your lender may reject your application.
+• Borrowing too much.
+If you’re asking for more than you can afford, your lender may reject your application.